sybrew/the-seo-framework/readme.txt

 			* We've considered making it seamless, but since this is a bad title/description, it's not worth the tradeoff for smelly, unmaintainable code.
 			* See PHPdoc @ `the_seo_framework()->set_and_strlen()`.
 	* The Homepage SEO Settings question mark is now alligned correctly when using WP 5.5 or later.
+	* On the Block editor, if you had more than 2 categories selected and have then deselected all categories, and then register a new category (and keep it selected), and then select another category, the newest category will now have its name correctly populated in the primary term selector.
+Yup.
+	* On the Block editor, term names are no longer double-escaped inside the primary term selector.
 * **Other:**
 	* We improved plugin loading time by removing (another) class from the stack.
 	* We also scrutinized the code (again), where we found a few minor points of improvement left after the overhault of v4.0.